 Saturn was considered the first king of Latium.
 There was a tradition that he was an immigrant god, received by Janus after he was usurped by his son Jupiter.

 Saturn was seen as a king who arrived in Italy dethroned.
 He brought agriculture and advanced ideas to the people, and he was rewarded by Janus with a share of the kingdom.
-Saturn essentially turned his bad luck around by sharing his knowledge with new peoples.
-He wasn't afraid to restart from scratch.
+Saturn essentially turned his bad luck around by sharing his knowledge with new societies.
+He wasn't afraid to restart his life from scratch.

-Saturn founded towns, brought structure to the peoples, and brought peace with his traditions.
+Saturn founded towns, and he brought peace with his traditions.
 The god brought with him new ideas on agriculture, irrigation, and time.